So, is business coaching worth it?

 - Am I open to changing the way I’m doing things?

-answer to those three questions is yes, you are likely ready for the benefit a
+If the answer to those three questions is yes, you are likely ready for the benefit a coach can bring.

 Isn’t business coaching just for start ups?